alyssa-lee/alyssa-lee.github.io/_posts/2024-02-06-offshore-antigua-dominica.md

 ---
 layout: post
 title: My offshore trip in photos!
-(Part 1)
 date: 2024-02-06
 description: What it was like sailing in the Caribbean, from Antigua to Dominica and back
 tags: wm